Logemann family

 The family, after selling their John Deere stake in 1999, heavily invested in cotton, which placed them at the very top of global production.

 All family members live in Porto Alegre, the capital of Brazil's southernmost state Rio Grande do Sul.
-According to Forbes in 2014, the family shares a 3 billion-dollar empire divided between 19 blood members.
+According to Forbes in 2014, the family shares a 3 billion-dollar empire divided among 19 blood members.

 The family has kept away from media attention, valuing discretion above all else.